netobserv/network-observability-operator/DEVELOPMENT.md

 VERSION="0.1.2" make deploy
 ```

 Beware that, by referring to an old image, you increase chances to hit breaking changes with the other underlying components, such as [Flowlogs-pipeline](https://github.com/netobserv/flowlogs-pipeline).
-You can figure out which components version matches operator version by going to the [OperatorHub page](https://operatorhub.io/operator/netobserv-operator), selecting the corresponding operator version and inspecting the provided sample YAML (it contains a reference to the versioned image for each component).
+It is recommended to switch to the corresponding release GIT tag before deploying an old version, to make sure underlying components refer to correct versions.

 ## Installing Kafka